 Being a cat owner has a lot of rewards and a few frustrations but I wouldn’t change it for anything in the world.
 No matter which cat I have had, there has been at least one point in their life that I have had to treat them with a medication or handle them when they didn’t want to be held.
-One of the best little tricks that really comes in handy is a restraining technique that I like to call the Kitty Burrito….and no I don’t mean wrap your cat in a tortilla.
-This technique is a lot of like swaddling a baby except this furry little baby also has sharp claws that they like to defend themselves with.
-By using this technique, you should be able to medicate your cat (whether it’s an oral antibiotic, ear or eye meds, clean ears), I’ve even had to use the Kitty Burrito on one of my cats that didn’t like his nails trimmed.
+One of the best little tricks that really comes in handy is a restraining technique we like to call the Kitty Burrito….and no you won’t need to stock up on tortillas.
+This technique is a lot like swaddling a baby.
+By using this technique, you should be able to give medications by mouth, treat the eyes or ears, clean the ears and/or trim the nails.

 This is how you make a Kitty Burrito.
-(Props to my cat, Enzo for being our demonstration “dummy”!)
+(Thank to Enzo for being our model!)

 Start with a clear table or counter, but you can also use the floor if need be.